Downtown Orlando: City District, Parramore District & Adjacent Neighborhoods

 Orlando is best known for theme parks and attractions, but they only tell part of our story.
-The rest of the tale unfolds in distinctive neighborhoods, towns and districts throughout the area, where you’ll discover out-of-this-world dining, unique nightlife and entertainment, and compelling culture — including the city’s core, downtown Orlando!
+The rest of the tale unfolds in distinctive neighborhoods, towns and districts throughout the area, where you’ll discover out-of-this-world dining, unique nightlife and entertainment, and compelling culture — including the city’s core, downtown Orlando.

 In those early days, Orlando had little to offer outside of cattle and citrus — but that all changed when Walt Disney chose us as the focal point of his company’s theme park empire.

-Dining in Downtown Orlando
+Learn more: Places to Stay in Downtown Orlando

-Learn more: Orlando Restaurants
+Learn more: Downtown Orlando Virtual Tour

 Learn more: Orlando Nightlife